CasalettoJ/Weeaboo-Boilerplate/README.md

 }
 ```

 This will let the VSCode intellisense system work with the aliased imports to generate intellisense for props and click-through functionality for ctrl+clicking an import's name.
+(Read more here https://code.visualstudio.com/docs/languages/jsconfig)

 **Every time you add a new alias, add it to the `webpack.config.js` alias list, the `.flowconfig` options list, and `jsconfig.json`'s paths.**

-Whenever you want to create a new alias (for example, when we add `API`s or `Assets`), you will have to add it in all three places to get the linting and intellisense to play nicely with your expected keyboard shortcuts.
+Whenever you want to create a new alias (e.g. `API` or `Assets`), you will have to add it in all three places to get the linting and intellisense to play nicely with your expected keyboard shortcuts.
 Yeah it's kind of a pain in the ass, but it's still so much better than not setting up aliasing.
 Just do it.

 And that's it for the project structure for now!
 If eslint/flow still give you any shit about imports, you might need to just restart your IDE.